jukaLang/juka-website/docs/faqs.md

 # FAQs

 ## Q: Does Juka work on Linux?
-*A:* Juka is compatible with Windows, Linux, and Macintosh.
+*A:* Juka is compatible with Windows, Linux, FreeBSD, RaspberryPi, and Macintosh.
 Juka can run on the cloud via Juka Azure function.
 We also plan to support mobile platforms such as Android and iOS/iPadOS.

+## Q: Can I try Juka without downloading?
+*A:* Yes!
+Please try juka at https://jukalang.com/tryonline.

 ## Q: What is Juka used for?
 *A:* Juka Programming Language's philosophy is code once, run everywhere.